bluepeter/alphagroove/docs/enhancement-ideas.md

 Recommendation: Option 2 initially, with a carefully designed interface that shares code between the implementations where appropriate.
 This provides clearer separation while we work out the details.

-#### (b) Long/Short Direction Support

-We need to:

-1. Add a "direction" parameter to patterns
-2. Update the pattern factory to handle direction
-3. Modify the SQL queries and detection logic

-Implementation approach:

-- Enhance `PatternDefinition` interface with an optional `direction` property
-- Add direction parameter to CLI (e.g., `--direction long|short`)
-- Update output formatting to show direction
-- Calculate returns appropriately based on direction (short positions would invert the return calculation)

 ## Pattern Screening/Filtering